Offerings

 Yes.

-Many people associate pain relief with deep pressure, but Craniosacral Therapy (CST) and Myofascial Release Therapy work differently.
+Many people associate pain relief with deep pressure, but Craniosacral Therapy (CST) and Myofascial Releasework differently.
 Instead of forcing tight muscles to release, these gentle techniques help the nervous system and fascia unwind naturally, leading to deep and lasting relief.

 Craniosacral Therapy focuses on subtle movements in the cranial and sacral system—membranes and fluids that surround the brain and spinal cord—to release tension, while Myofascial Release targets restrictions in the fascia, the connective tissue surrounding your muscles.
 Both approaches are highly effective for pain management, tension relief, and nervous system healing without the discomfort of intense pressure.